 Clodagh started her career in food in her home country of Ireland, where she trained and worked at Ballymaloe Cookery School & House in County Cork.
-Then she went on to develop farmers markets around Ireland as well as creating her own food range, which she sold via the farmers markets.
+She then went on to develop farmers markets around Ireland as well as creating her own food range, which she sold via the farmers markets.
 She lived in Italy for three years where she worked with the international organisation Slow Food.
-She now has a restaurant in Dublin called Clodagh’s Kitchen, where customers can sample her food ethos, which focuses on simple, local and seasonal produce with a fresh take on Irish cooking.
+She then ran two restaurants in Dublin and Blackrock, where customers sampled her simple, local and seasonal food with a fresh take on Irish cooking.

-Clodagh has hosted pop-ups in collaboration with brands, including The Whitney Museum, Selfridges, Fortnum & Mason, Cheyne Walk Brasserie and L’Or Coffee.
-She is also a spokesperson for many different brands and has recently become the U.S. ambassador for Kerrygold and the Irish ambassador for the National Dairy Council and Tesco Ireland.
+Clodagh has hosted pop-ups in collaboration with brands, including Selfridges, Fortnum & Mason, Cheyne Walk Brasserie, L’Or Coffee and The Whitney Museum.
+She is also a spokesperson for many different brands including Kerrygold, Guinness and the Irish ambassador for the National Dairy Council.

 Clodagh lives with her partner Harry Herbert on their 60-acre property called Broadspear in Highclere Park, England.
 They began restoring the property a year ago and now have a one acre 18th-century walled vegetable and fruit garden, working bee hives, orchards, chickens and pigs.
 Their plan is to make Broadspear a sustainable working farm within the next few years.